LycheeOrg/LycheeOrg.github.io/docs/md/docker.md

 You must have a database docker running **OR** create one in your `docker-compose.yml`.

-1. Create the db, username, password.
+* 1 &mdash; Create the db, username, password.
-2. Edit the environment variables (db credentials, language...) by :
+* 2 &mdash; Edit the environment variables (db credentials, language...) by :
     *  Supplying the environment variables via `docker run` / `docker-compose`, **or**
     *  Creating a `.env` file with the appropriate info and mount it to `/conf/.env`.